 - The Omni Homestead Resort—Hot Springs

-- Primland Resort—Meadows of Dan
+- Primland, Auberge Resorts Collection—Meadows of Dan

 In addition to large resorts, the region is filled with private cabin rentals that provide a little peace and quiet during your visit to the mountains.

-Discove endless beauty and adventure with a trip through Virginia’s renowned mountain ranges.
+Discover endless beauty and adventure with a trip through Virginia’s renowned mountain ranges.
 Where is your favorite destination in the mountains of Virginia?

 The below image in the email led me to this page – does anyone know where is this place / view from ? https://marketing.virginia.org/cdnr/forpci39/acton/attachment/43976/f-21e67019-3598-4e10-a859-b2586a184c1b/2/-/-/-/-/image.jpg